 SaaS catches up with your nuances, automates your operations, and optimizes your results.
 In the entire process, it leaves little to no space for errors.

 But did you know that building a SaaS product is not an easy task?
 It takes a lot of planning, management, and patience to develop one Software as a service.
-And to add ease to the entire process, we bring you a 9 step guide to building a SaaS product.
+And to add ease to the entire process, we bring you a 9-step guide to building a SaaS product and service.

 Here are a few examples that you can ponder upon

-Project management system: To keep a track of projects
+- Project management system: To keep track of projects

 And once you decide on your service, choose the type of SaaS product.